Zoe Seiter Is Living Abroad in Shanghai

 What was your first impression in this city compared to how you feel now?

-I’ve been in Shanghai for 1 ½ years.
+I’ve been living abroad in Shanghai for 1 ½ years.
 I’m still as in love with Shanghai, as when I first arrived.
 I think it is important and respectful to note that here I feel and recognise my own Western privilege.
 I want to acknowledge that because this is a very different city depending on your background.

 What is the biggest cultural difference you’ve noticed?